Credit Suisse names new Chicago co-head after banker departure

+Feb 28Iberiabank Corp said it would buy Sabadell United Bank NA from Spain's Banco de Sabadell SA in a stock-and-cash deal valued at $1.03 billion, to expand in the southern Florida market.

-NEW YORK Credit Suisse Group CSGN.VX has named Jeff Douthit as new co-head of its investment banking department in Chicago, according to an internal memo to staff that was reviewed by Reuters.
+NEW YORK May 23 Credit Suisse Group has named Jeff Douthit as new co-head of its investment banking department in Chicago, according to an internal memo to staff that was reviewed by Reuters.

 Douthit, global head of business and consumer services for Credit Suisse, took the role after senior industrial banker James Nappo left the bank at the end of April to join Jefferies Group, people familiar with the matter said.